teamILLO/Stockin/design_and_planning.md

 - If the user clicks on facebook icon, he/she is navigated to the facebook page of the team.
 - If the user clicks on linked-in icon, he/she is navigated to the linked-in page of the team.
 - If the user clicks on Home button, he/she is navigated to Main Page.
+- If the user clicks on Report button, he/she is navigated to Report Page.
+- If the user clicks on My Page button, he/she is navigated to My Page.
-- If the user clicks on repo
+- If the user clicks on About Us button, he/she is navigated to AboutUs Page.

 #### 1. Prelogin page
 - Left half lets user sign in with his/her account